craigbridges/craigbridges.github.io/about.markdown

 Craig Bridges is a software engineer at Code Change, which is based in Bradford-on-Avon, England.

 Craig codes mostly in C# and his speciality is software architecture, but he's also interested in machine learning and IoT.
-He is a father, middle-distance runner, photographer and philosopher.
+He is a father, husband, middle-distance runner, photographer and philosopher.

 Many of Craig's photos are published on [Flickr](https://www.flickr.com/photos/bridgethegap/albums).
 His favourite philosopher is Alan Watts and his preferred racing distance is 800m.